Craft Stores: The Best Shops Every Crafter Needs To Know

 A hub for discount art supplies, this store has some of the deepest discounts available.
 On top of their great regular prices, they have an entire section on their website called the Bargain Bin that offers deals up to 75% off.

-Though it does sell a wide range of craft supplies, this shop has a focus on paper crafting.
+Though it does sell a wide range of craft supplies, the Craft Direct shop has a focus on paper crafting.
 From supplies, machines and tools, it has it all.
 If you’re looking to complete a project by theme but without the hassle, try out one of their page kits.
 They include layouts and inspiration for every occasion.

 Frequently Asked Questions (FAQ)FAQ

 There isn’t a brick and mortar store that’s cheaper than the others.
 Even so, there are certain product categories that appear to be cheaper than others.

 For example, art supplies like large canvases are often on sale at Michael’s for the best prices.